Pylons/pyramid/docs/narr/views.rst

      renderer="json"
      />

-There is a ``json`` renderer, which renders view return values to a :term:`JSON` serialization.
+When this configuration is added to an application, the ``.views.my_view`` view callable will now use a ``json`` renderer, which renders view return values to a :term:`JSON` serialization.

 Other built-in renderers include renderers which use the :term:`Chameleon` templating language to render a dictionary to a response.
 See :ref:`built_in_renderers` for the available built-in renderers.

 If the :term:`view callable` associated with a :term:`view configuration` returns a Response object directly (an object with the